 ✓ Member of professional polygraph associations to facilitate continuing education and to remain current with developments within the polygraph profession

-✓ Uses latest computerized psychophysiological tools and graduated from an accredited training school
+✓ Uses computerized psychophysiological tools and graduated from an accredited training school

 ✓ Graduate of an approved Post-conviction Sex Offender Testing course